 To confirm my suspicions, I did some research into interpreting Latin dates.
 It took some time and effort as everything I found at first referred to the date formats used in general, including those used in recording events in genealogy software.

-Just as I was about to give up and use my standard ‘????’ in place of the mysterious text since I was unsure of my conclusions, I came upon the following web pages that provided the answer I was looking for.
-They were ‘Reading dates in old English records,’ and ‘Basic Conventions for Transcription.’
-The following is the verbatim section from the first noted page that specifically provided the answers I was seeking, but both these documents (and those linking with them) are very informative and helpful.
+Just as I was about to give up and use my standard ‘????’ in place of the mysterious text since I was unsure of my conclusions, I came upon the following web page that provided the answer I was looking for.
+They were ‘Reading dates in old English records.’
+The following is the verbatim section from the page that specifically provided the answers I was seeking.

 The chart below shows some of the different ways numbers may be written.